 Chicken Bog is a super delicious pilaf-like type of dish made of rice and chicken.
 Some recipes include sausage.
 Mine includes smoked kielbasa.
+I also like adding my homemade doctor’s sausage.
+For a spicier version, Hungarian kolbász Andouille or hot links are perfect.
 You can’t go wrong with kielbasa.
 If you like chicken and rice, you must try this dish.
 This is The King of chicken and rice dishes!
 It’s simple yet has rich flavors as it’s based on homemade chicken broth.
 It takes a bit of time to make but it’s worth every second of it.

 Chicken Bog a regional recipe native to South Carolina, but it’s most often found in Pee Dee and Lowcountry regions.
 In other regions, chicken bog goes by the name of ‘purloo’ or ‘chicken rice’.
 It is called chicken ‘bog’ because the chicken gets bogged down in the rice.

 Making chicken bog

 Making chicken bog starts with simmering a whole chicken with vegetables, herbs and spices until very tender, for about an hour.

 The typical vegetables are celery and carrots but some recipes also include onion.
 I also like to add a couple of garlic cloves.
 Commonly used herbs are thyme and rosemary.
 You can use fresh or dried herbs.
 To make the bog even tastier, and richer, add some rendered smoked bacon fat, or even plain butter.